JackiePease/spscontroller/README.md

 # spscontroller (Shadow Puppet Screen Controller)
-This was originally created to allow children to choose the colour of a projector screen, and music played on a loudspeaker, for a shadow puppet theatre
+This was originally created to allow children to choose the colour of a projector screen, and music played on a loudspeaker, for a shadow puppet theatre.
+Please check dimensions etc. before laser cutting as I might have made changes during late night finishing session.
 It consists of:
 - a laser cut ply box with arcade buttons and an esp32, which sends mqtt messages when music and colour have been chosen and the massive red button pressed
 - a Raspberry Pi hosting an mqtt server which receives the messages and plays mp4 files via hdmi and mp3 files via audio output